Shou/blog/_posts/2016-10-27-Type-Combinators.md

 idM m = m >>= return . id
 ```

 Or a little more unconventional and compress function types with a sequence type family.
-This requires `-XUndecidableInstances` and `-XDataKinds`.
+This requires `-XUndecidableInstances` and `-XDataKinds`, which loosen the type family instance restrictions, and enable type-level literals including type-level lists.

 ```haskell
 type family IfEmpty xs a b where